-Originally titled Man and Nature/L'Homme et la nature, Lumen was established in 1982 as the annual publication of the Canadian Society for Eighteenth-Century Studies.
+Originally titled Man and Nature/L'Homme et la nature, Lumen was established in 1982 as the annual publication of the Canadian Society for Eighteenth-Century Studies (CSECS).
 Lumen is a peer-reviewed bilingual journal based on the annual conference, and provides an interdisciplinary forum for excellent scholarship in eighteenth-century studies.

 Department of English and Film Studies

 University of Alberta

 Tel/Tél.: (780) 249-0886

 Since 2012, the printing, distribution and management of Lumen subscriptions (vol. 31 and following) have been handled by Presses de l'Université de Montréal (PUM) :